 When it comes to apps we use, it is essential to keep them up to date.
-That way, we can use the latest features developers were working on, but not just that.
-We can also have a bug-free experience.
+That way, we can use the latest features the developers were working on.
+But not just that, we can also have a bug-free experience.
 If you are using the Firefox browser, the same thing applies – to get the most out of it, you should install the update as soon as it becomes available.

-See also: How to see if Firefox is up to date
+See also: How to see if Firefox is up to date.

 How to manage updates in Firefox